OOPS-Studio/CanvasTextInput/README.md

 * `y` should be the y position that you want this Canvas Text Input to render at. (top edge)
 * `*style` is an optional argument.
 We'll look into this more later.
 All you need to know now is that you can pass in an object that defines the style of your Canvas Text Input.
 For now we'll leave it blank and let this Canvas Text Input render with default styling.

+Once you have your Canvas Text Input created, go ahead and store it in a variable.
+You can call this variable anything that you'd like, but in this little walkthrough I'll call mine `input1` by saying `let input1 = new TextInput(canvas,x,y);`

+Now let's render our input element!
+To render our Canvas Text Input, we simply need to call `input1.render();` every frame.
+When we want our input to stop rendering for any length of time, simply stop calling `.render()` on it and begin again when you'd like it to re-appear!
+It's that simple.